 For domestic partners, many times the parties will equalize and offset the retirement asset against some other asset if the plan cannot be divided with a QDRO.
 Or, the parties may choose to retain counsel to draft a pay-over order to pay the non-member a share of the retirement asset at the time it is paid to the member.
 It is the experience of our partners at QDROCounsel that pay-over orders can be difficult for both parties due to enforcement and tax issues.
 Settling in some way, if possible, is often the best option.

 What if my spouse won’t sign the QDRO?

-But how do QDRO’s work?
+But how do QDROs actually work?

 After a plan determines that an order meets the requirements of a QDRO, the former spouse can expect the plan (not the ex spouse) to directly pay his or share of the benefits.
 So for example, if the plan is a pension, each party will receive their share directly from the plan without needing to go through the other.
 If the plan is a 401k, the community and separate property shares will be segregated with each spouse having their own retirement accounts.
-Each recipient is taxed only on the amount she or he receives.
+Each recipient will be taxed only on the amount she or he receives.

 QDROs should not be prepared by anyone other than an expert trained in marital property valuation and division.
 In some cases, QDROs can be even more complicated than anything we present about QDROs on this site.
 For example, sometimes prior to the preparation of a QDRO or division of a retirement plan, community and separate property interests may need to be valued or traced.
 While not all issues in a divorce require a QDRO specialist or lawyer, this is one issue that must be paid close attention to.